objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 `Gradle` uses this information to determine if a task is up-to-date and needs to perform any work.

 How work `Incremental build`:
-1) Before executing a task, `Gradle` makes a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint_(computing)) of the path and contents of the source files and saves it.
+1) Before executing a task, `Gradle` creates a [fingerprint](https://en.wikipedia.org/wiki/Fingerprint_(computing)) of the path and contents of the source files and saves it.
-2) `Gradle` executes a task and saves a fingerprint of the path and contents of the output files.
+2) Then `Gradle` executes the task and saves a fingerprint of the path and contents of the output files.
-3) Before each rebuilding of task, `Gradle` makes a fingerprint of the source files and compares with a current fingerprint.
-A fingerprint is a current fingerprint, if the last modification time and the size of the source files was not changed.
+3) Before each rebuilding of the task, `Gradle` generates a fingerprint of the source files and compares it with the current fingerprint.
+   The fingerprint is considered current if the last modification time and the size of the source files have not changed.
    If none of the inputs or outputs have changed, Gradle can skip that task.